 Students will achieve basic and advanced skills in compounding pharmaceutical dosage forms for individualized patient therapy to replace a lack of commercially available products, and enhance therapeutic problem-solving between the pharmacist and physician to enhance patient compliance.
 Students will work independently on research assignments and compounding preparations.
-Lecture one hour, laboratory six hours per week
+Lecture: one hour per week.
+Lab six hours per week.

-PHA-311 and PHA-312 or consent of the instructor.
+PHA-311 and PHA-312 and consent of the instructor.